MathML: Presentation MathML

 Presentation MathML focuses on the display of an equation, and has about 30 elements.
 The elements' names all begin with m.
-A Presentation MathML expression is built up out of tokens that are combined using higher-level elements, which control their layout (there are also about 50 attributes, which mainly control fine details).
+A Presentation MathML expression is built up out of tokens that are combined using higher-level elements, which control their layout.
+Finer details of presentation are affected by close to 50 attributes.

 Token elements generally only contain characters (not other elements).
 They include: